cecad-imaging/qupath-extension-LMD/examples/Example_Hela_PKmO.md

 ### Example with Hela cells

-Example of the workflow with using LMD dish.
+Example of the workflow with LMD Petri dish.

 **First step**: Acquiring an image.